Intense storms from global warming, and a mission to study them

-Category: Space Hits: 0Scientists have measured a gradual warming of Earth’s oceans in recent decades.
+Category: Space Hits: 8Scientists have measured a gradual warming of Earth’s oceans in recent decades.
 Warmer oceans have the effect of causing storms to intensify.
 There are many questions as to exactly how this happens.
 A new NASA mission aims to study the process.
 Image by EarthSky community member Roberto Porto on the island of Tenerife, Canary Islands, Spain.

 As global warming has progressed, you might have noticed more weird weather, including more intense storms.
 It appears certain now that climate change does affect localized tropical storms and thunderstorms.
 Scientists want to know exactly how that’s happening.
 And they want to know how these storms in turn affect their climate models.
 So, in November 2021, NASA announced it had selected a new Earth-science mission called INCUS.
 More about INCUS below.
 But first read on, to find out what two climate scientists said about the brighter lightning, higher winds, and increased rainfall we might expect as Earth’s climate continues to warm.Karen St. Germain is the Director of NASA’s Earth Science Division.
 Image via NASA.